sourcegraph/sourcegraph-public-snapshot/docs/features/goget.md

 title = "Go get support"
 +++

 All repositories hosted on Sourcegraph automatically support [go get](https://golang.org/cmd/go/#hdr-Remote_import_paths).
-Only basic configuration of the server is required, in specific you must:
+Only basic configuration of the server is required, specifically you must:

 1. [Configure AppURL and DNS]({{< relref "config/appurl-dns.md" >}}); `go get` requires a domain name to work.
 1. [Configure HTTPS and TLS]({{< relref "config/https.md" >}}); otherwise `go get --insecure` must be used.